olayodepossible/BethanyPies/README.md

-## A REST API application for Snacks shop
+## A NodeJs REST API application for Snacks shop